terryma/snoocore/oauth-implicit.md

 var authUrl = reddit.getImplicitAuthUrl(state);
 ```

-For CSRF prevention, you should set a `state`.
-This field is optional if you don't want to perform this check.
+For CSRF prevention set a `state`.
+This field is optional.
 Read more on this below.

 ### Handling the response

 After the user visits the URL that `reddit.getImplicitAuthUrl` generates, they will be presented with the option to Allow or Deny the app.
-After they allow (or disallow) your application, Reddit will redirect the user back to the given `redirectUri` (set in the initial config)  with the following parameters after the hash tag (You can use `window.location.hash` to pull the values out after the `#` in the URL):
+After they allow (or disallow) the application, reddit will redirect the user back to the given `redirectUri` (set in the initial config)  with the following parameters after the hash tag (It is possible to use `window.location.hash` to pull the values out after the `#` in the URL):

- - **access_token**	- Your `accessToken` (used below)
+ - **access_token**	- The `accessToken` (used below)
  - **token_type** - The string "bearer".
  - **expires_in** - Seconds until the token expires.
  - **scope** - The scope of the token.
  - **state** - should be the same string that was  set in the `reddit.getImplicitAuthUrl` function (if it was set).

-For CSRF prevention, you should check that the `state` in the url parameters is the same as the `state` specified when generating the authentication url in `reddit.getImplicitAuthUrl`.
+For CSRF prevention, check that the `state` in the url parameters is the same as the `state` specified when generating the authentication url in `reddit.getImplicitAuthUrl`.

 ### Authenticating with the returned code

-Now that we have our `accessToken`, we can now authenticate with reddit and start making calls on behalf of a user.
+Once the `accessToken` is pulled from the url `accessToken`, authenticate with reddit and start making calls on behalf of a user.

 ```javascript
 var ACCESS_TOKEN = '??'; /* url parameter "access_token", see above */